sheltermanager/asm3/doc/manual/wordkeys.rst

     The reason for return notes
 ReturnReason
     The return category
+ReturnedByName
+    The name of the person who returned the animal ReturnedByFirstname / ReturnedByForenames
+    The first name(s) of the person who returned the animal ReturnedByLastname / ReturnedBySurname
+    The last name of the person who returned the animal ReturnedByAddress
+    The returner's address
+ReturnedByTown
+    (ReturnedByCity for US users)
+ReturnedByCounty
+    (ReturnedByState for US users)
+ReturnedByPostcode
+    (ReturnedByZipcode for US users) ReturnedByHomePhone
+    Returner's home phone number
+ReturnedByWorkPhone
+    Returner's work phone number
+ReturnedByMobilePhone
+    Returner's cell/mobile phone number ReturnedByEmail
+    Returner's email address
 AdoptionDate
     The date of the adoption (if this is an adoption, alias for MovementDate) FosteredDate